marcloeb/rareskills/rsWeek9_gasEvmSecurity/EVM_Puzzles/EVM_10_MultipleUpcodes.md

 1A      00          STOP
 ```

 The tenth Puzzle introduces some mathematics which makes the calculation more difficult.
-Input requested are the ether value and the calldata.
+Input requested are the wei value and the calldata.
 I solve this puzzle by abstracting it:

 - Calldatasize > callvalue
 - Calldatasize mod 3 is 0